mrDIMAS/StationIapetus/docs/design.md

 personnel of the ship realized that the virus has escaped it was too late, everybody on the ship has lost their memory.

 After the incident, people started gather in groups trying to remember what is going on and who are they.
-One of the groups has discovered a secret laboratory with dangerous creatures "sleeping" in cryostatis, any attempts to read scientist's records has failed because no one knew the decryption key, even the scientist herself.
+One of the groups has discovered a secret laboratory with dangerous creatures "sleeping" in cryostasis, any attempts to read scientist's records has failed because no one knew the decryption key, even the scientist herself.
 They've decided to thaw the species thinking that they're men...